 Marshall University Bill Noe Flight School to officially open Aug.
 10

+Friday, August 6, 2021 - 19:58 Updated 9 hours ago Special to HNN Provided by Marshall University

-Officials expected to participate in the ceremony include Gov. Jim Justice; Appalachian Regional Commission Co-Chair Gayle Conelly Manchin; Charleston Mayor Amy Goodwin and members of the Kanawha County Commission, among others, including Marshall University President Jerome A. Gilbert and Executive Aviation Specialist Bill Noe, and Yeager Airport CEO and Director Nick Keller.
+Officials making remarks during the ceremony include Gov. Jim Justice; Appalachian Regional Commission Federal Co-Chair Gayle Conelly Manchin; Marshall Executive Aviation Specialist Bill Noe; Yeager Airport CEO and Director Nick Keller; Kanawha County Commissioners Kent Carper, Ben Salango and Lance Wheeler; Huntington Mayor Steve Williams; and Charleston Mayor Amy Goodwin.

-The university has received approval from the Federal Aviation Administration (FAA) to start a Part 141 pilot school.
-The school will help meet the nation’s projected significant need for commercial pilots over the next 20 years.
-Its ground and flight courses will lead to a series of FAA certifications and will prepare graduates to become commercial pilots of single and multi-engine aircraft.

-The flight school is set to open for the fall 2021 semester, which begins Monday, Aug.
-23. Students will earn a Bachelor of Science degree with a major in Commercial Pilot - Fixed Wing.
-The ground and flight courses also will lead to a series of FAA certifications, preparing graduates to become commercial pilots of single and multi-engine aircraft.
-When in full operation, the Bill Noe Flight School is expected to enroll more than 200 students and produce some 50 commercial pilots annually.

 For more information about the flight school, visit www.marshall.edu/aviation.